-Definition ition A system provid ystem provides causal consistency if memory operations that potentially are potentially are causally related are seen by every node of the system in the same order the same order : Concurrent writes (i.e. ones that are not causally related) may be seen in different order by different nodes.
+A system provides causal consistency if memory operations that potentially are causally related are seen by every node of the system in the same order.
+Concurrent writes (i.e. ones that are not causally related) may be seen in different order by different nodes.